Washington State University

 Join Us in Saving the Bees

-We’re partnering with Paul Stamets and Fungi Perfecti to protect honey bees and pollinators.
+We partnered with Paul Stamets and Fungi Perfecti to protect honey bees and pollinators.
 Our renowned global research program works with beekeepers, scientists, environmentalists and communities to improve honey bee and pollinator health.
 This effort supports research on how fungi can help honey bees.

 Together, our work will ensure the thriving pollination system critically needed for domestic and global food security.